Boxing great Oscar De La Hoya suspected of DUI in California | FOX Sports

 Messages seeking comment from his representatives were not immediately returned Wednesday.

-De La Hoya is founder and CEO of Golden Boy Promotions, which handles the biggest star in boxing, Canelo Alvarez.
+De La Hoya is founder and CEO of Golden Boy Promotions, which handles one of the biggest stars in boxing, Canelo Alvarez.